In real estate, you hear the phrase, "Location, Location, Location!".

 - Be Familiar with all of the Technical Requirements.

 - Just like other courses that have prerequisites, this course requires you to have certain technical specifications and knowledge.
 Do NOT bypass the tests on the Technical Requirements page.
 Failure to do so may result in poor learning outcomes.
-Pay specific attention to the browser you are using—this is critical to your success in EGEE 102!

 - Understand and know how to use Canvas.